-Returns the XML data contained in the file or resource doc(ori) indicated by the URI. distinct-values(s) Removes duplicates from sequence s data() Evaluates to the contents of a text node. name() Evaluates to the name of a node. starts-with(s1,s2) String function.
+doc(URI) Returns the XML data contained in the file or resource indicated by the URI. distinct-values(s) Returns a sequence of literals without duplicates by first evaluating the value of each node in sequence s. data(s) Converts a sequence of nodes to a sequence of their values. name() Evaluates to the name of a node. starts-with(s1,s2) String function.
 Evaluates to true if string s1 starts with string s2. count(s) Sequence function.
-Evaluates to an integer that indicates the amount of elements in sequence s. min(), max(), sum(), avg() Functions that operate on sequences. not(exp) Boolean function that inverts the value of the concat(s1, s2) Function that concatenates two sequences or strings. empty(s) Function that returns true if \mathfrak{s} contains no elements. exists(s) Function that returns true if \mathfrak{s} is not empty. matches(s, regexp) Evaluates to true when the regular expression regexp matches the string s.
+Evaluates to an integer that indicates the number of items in sequence s. min(s), max(s), sum(s), avg(s) Functions that operate on sequences. not(exp) Boolean function that inverts the value of the parameter. concat(s1, s2) Function that concatenates two sequences or strings. empty(s) Function that returns true if sequence s contains no items. exists(s) Function that returns true if sequence s is not empty. matches(s, regexp) Evaluates to true when the regular expression regexp matches the string s.